tavaresgerson/mysql-docs/v8/en/02 Installing Mysql/66-data-directory-initialization.md

      ```

    For instructions on assigning a new `'root'@'localhost'` password, see Post-Initialization root Password Assignment.
-5. The server populates the server-side help tables used for the  `HELP` statement (see Section 15.8.3, “HELP Statement”).
+5. The server populates the server-side help tables used for the  `HELP` statement.
 The server does not populate the time zone tables.
 To do so manually, see Section 7.1.15, “MySQL Server Time Zone Support”.
 6. If the  `init_file` system variable was given to name a file of SQL statements, the server executes the statements in the file.
 This option enables you to perform custom bootstrapping sequences.

    When the server operates in bootstrap mode, some functionality is unavailable that limits the statements permitted in the file.
 These include statements that relate to account management (such as `CREATE USER` or  `GRANT`), replication, and global transaction identifiers.